eddiedunnteaching/cit225/SystemAdministration.md

 These refer to the extension of the filename.
 Rpm is the Red Hat version and its associated package manager application is yum (really dnf now).
 Since we are not covering Red Hat in this course we will leave it there.

 We are concerned with the .deb files that Debian and Ubuntu use.
-The files have a particular naming scheme that includes the archtitecure.
+The files have a particular naming scheme that includes the architecture.
 It is important to understand what architecture you are running on because if you try to install a package with a mis-matched architecture it may not work.

 Most of the computers these days have 64 bit intel chips and the packages will be `x86_64` or `amd64`.
-You might (but doubtful at this point) run across `i386` which is 32bit intel.
-If you are on a Mac M1 the architecutre is `arm64`.
+You might (but doubtful at this point) run across `i386` which is 32 bit intel.
+If you are on a Mac M1 the architecture is `arm64`.

 The program that is used to actually install and remove .deb packages is called `dpkg`.

 In practice dpkg is almost never called directly.
-The main reason is that dpk can't install any `dependencies`. `Dependencies` are packages that other packages need in order to work.
+The main reason is that dpkg can't install any `dependencies`. `Dependencies` are packages that other packages need in order to work.

-In open source software there are relatively few packages that have no dependencies in fact in the time that I took to search for simple deb packages that had no dependencies I came up dueces haha.
+In open source software there are relatively few packages that have no dependencies in fact in the time that I took to search for simple deb packages that had no dependencies I came up deuces haha.

 Let's say that we have a package called `my_awesome_app_3.3-1.1_amd64.deb`.